 Vulcans are one of the most user-friendly welders on the market, thanks in large part to their arc welding technology.
-Their welders come with a spatter free start up so users don’t have to worry about getting hit by molten metal upon ignition.
+The Vulcan Omnipro 220 welder come with a spatter free start up so users don’t have to worry about getting hit by molten metal upon ignition.

 They also require fewer cleanups after welding jobs.
 The technology eliminates nearly all spatters, for a nearly perfect finish to your welder.

 It’s clear that the Vulcan Omnipro 220 is a great purchase, but how does it compare to our current favorite, the Hobart 550559?